fhirschmann/algolab/doc/final.rst

     Zoomlevel 12 around Cologne

-If ε is chosen inappropriate, applying RDP will converge to straight lines with a growing ε.
+If ε is chosen inappropriately, applying RDP will converge to straight lines with a growing ε.
+This means in turn that as long as ε is apt, a bad performance of RDP can only result in a hardly simplified railway segment (i.e. a segment with a similar high node count).

 Angle-Combining (AC)
 --------------------